IgnacioTejeraPicossi/learning-with-ai/README.md

   - The backend exposes a `/skills-forecast` endpoint powered by a dedicated prompt and the LLM.
   - The frontend provides a `SkillsForecast.jsx` component where you can enter your learning history and transcript keywords.
   - The AI suggests three future skills to develop, with reasons for each suggestion.
+  - **User-specific forecasts**: All predictions are saved per user for tracking over time.
 - **Planned enhancements:**
   - Automatically extract history and keywords from user activity and meeting transcripts
   - Save and track forecasts over time